-Convene the SIA Legal Team, a consortium of organizations using law and policy tools to ensure that people throughout the U.S. can end their own pregnancies outside of clinic settings with dignity and safe from the threat of arrest for themselves or anyone who assists them.
+Convene the SIA Legal Team, a consortium of organizations using law and policy tools to ensure that people throughout the U.S. can have non-clinical abortions with dignity and without the threat of arrest for themselves or anyone who assists them.

 Available now – Online, searchable catalog of annotated resources illuminating the foundations and growing edges of the reproductive justice framework – enter here.